Kruemelkatze/vscode-dashboard/README.md

 * Dashboard: Edit Projects
 * Dashboard: Remove Project

+## Good to know

+* You can **reorder** the projects directly on the dashboard.
+* **Emojis** may (or may not, depending on your preference) be good icons for projects.
+You can add them by pressing WIN + . (under Windows) while naming the project.
+* **Gradients** can also be used as project color.
+* Only **colors** defined by the theme were used.
+So the dashboard should always blend nicely into your VSCode design.
+If not, you can customize them in the settings.
+* vscode-dashboard automatically detects if a project is a **Git repository**.
+If so, this is indicated by an icon.

 ### Customization

 By default, dashboard uses only colors defined by the theme, which was tested against all default themes.
 If you use a custom theme and see the dashboard's colors unfit, you can change them in the settings (Settings > Dashboard).
 Following settings can be changed to any css color (name, hex, rgba, hsl, var) or left empty (for default):